Professional counseling & Consulting services available

 It is his desire to come alongside folks who are facing challenging, complicated and often very painful situations involving relationships, anxiety and depression.
 Donny's wife of 36 years died after fighting cancer; he continues to shepherd and love his three adult kids.
 He loves old hymns, backpacking, bodysurfing, praying and (sadly) the Chargers.

-*For the April 2018 trip, Donny will be available for counseling appointments in: Salatiga & Sentani
+*For the Nov.
+2018 trip, Barney will be available for counseling appointments in: Salatiga & Sentani.

 Erik P. Troyer, MA, LPC